alemayhu/2nft/DESIGN.md

 API.
 The couple of HTTP methods implemented are described below.
 If you are not familiar with JavaScript, the server component here is a [Node.js][n] application.
 The server has three dependencies express, body-parser and nodeman.
-The two former ones are when running the server but the last one is only meant for local development.
-The versions are available in the [package.json](./package.json).
+The two former ones are used when running the server but the last one is only meant for local development.
+The exact versions are available in the [package.json](./package.json).